MicrosoftDocs/VBA-Docs/api/Visio.Viewer.ParentShape.md

 ## Remarks

-The expression "parent shape" refers to the group shape of which the specified shape is a part.
+The expression *parent shape* refers to the group shape of which the specified shape is a part.

 The collection of shapes is one-based, so the index of the first shape in the collection is 1.